 Initially the company waved it off as nothing serious, assuring everyone that it would be sorted in due course.
 It wasn’t sorted out; in fact things took a turn straight off a cliff.
 Later that same month, the company announced that the €3.9 billion never existed.
 Parmalat was in turmoil.

 Further digging by Bank of America turned up that transfer documents to and from the account had all been forgeries.
-Shares in the company were immediately lowered to junk status before trading in Parmalat was frozen all together.
+Shares in the company were immediately lowered to junk status before trading in Parmalat was frozen altogether.
 Calisto Tanzi, along with a number of family members and company executives, was soon arrested for fraud, embezzlement and false accounting.
 After trying to distance himself from the scandal, Luca Sala, Bank of America’s Chief of Corporate Finance in Italy, also admitted to taking part in a kickback scheme.

 As part of the case against Tanzi, investigators dug deeper into the accounts.
 What they discovered was one of the biggest fraud and false accounting schemes Europe had ever seen.
 The €3.9 billion was only the tip of the iceberg; in truth the company had a €14.3 billion black hole in its accounts, almost four times what it first admitted.

-US creditors quickly launched a $10 billion class action suit against the devastated company.
+US creditors quickly launched a $10 billion class-action suit against the devastated company.
 The crisis became so critical that by December 2004 the Italian government had to step in and force through emergency legislation which would speed up the bankruptcy process and protect payrolls, vendors and industrial activity.

 For some, however, the scandal of what they concocted proved too much.
 Alessandro Bassi, an aide to Fausto Tonna, committed suicide in early 2004.
-Tonna, who was the company finance director for sixteen years, was seen as Tanzi’s right hand man throughout the affair and in 2008 he received a two-and-a-half-year jail sentence for his part.
+Tonna, who was the company finance director for sixteen years, was seen as Tanzi’s right-hand man throughout the affair and in 2008 he received a two-and-a-half-year jail sentence for his part.

 Described by his fellow bankers as “a bit of a peasant in his manners, but having an extremely sharp mind for finances”, Tonna was the mastermind behind a complex web of offshore subsidiaries.